atteas/sudoku/README.md

 <div align="center">
     <img src="readmeImages/saveLoadFile.png" alt="save & load file image">
 </div>
 <p align="center">In the same side menu there also is the options to save and load data.
-If no file is chosen, saving the game will create a new file and download it.
-If a file is loaded, it will be updated when saving.</p>
+Saving the game will create a new file and download it.
+When a file is loaded, the page is automatically refreshed to laod the changes.</p>

 <br>